sh-dv/hat.sh/docs/docs.md

 <br>

-go to the app directory
+Go to the app directory

 ```bash
 cd hat.sh-v2-beta or [app directory]